lllucius/skilltest/README.rst

       }
   }

-Since *skilltest* only verifies that "event" and "response" are included, you may pass back additional information from your skill.
-The entire SQS message gets passed to the unit test command and will be saved to the output directory if you've used the **keep** configuration setting or command line option.
+Since *skilltest* only verifies that **event** and **response** are included, you may pass back additional information from your skill.
+The entire SQS message gets passed to the unit test command and, if you've specified the **keep** configuration setting or command line option, it will also be saved to the output directory.

 Setting up the SQS queue
 ^^^^^^^^^^^^^^^^^^^^^^^^